How to Create an Online Booking System for your App or Site

 However, we’d like to point out once again that “online booking” can be used for many types of businesses, which may & most likely will impact the functionality you’ll need.

-We tried to keep features universal so it matches most business types.
+We tried to keep the features universal, so they match most business types.

 # 1: Booking & Calendar 📅